Odette Auger (Sagamok Anishnabek)

 Roy L Hales

-Roy is the President of Cortes Currents and also the Cortes Radio Society, where he has produced a web platform and radio program (originally called the ECOreport, now Cortes Currents) since 2014.
+Roy is the editor of Cortes Currents and also the Cortes Radio Society, where he has produced a web platform and radio program (originally called the ECOreport, now Cortes Currents) since 2014.
 He has had over 2,000 articles published, in print or web publications, since 1982.
 A large number of the latter were republished on the environmental news website Clean Technica.
 Roy lives at Squirrel Cove, on Cortes Island.
 Access his articles and podcasts on this website here.

-started learning about forestry in the early 70’s, first in engineering and survey with MacBlo on Vancouver Island, then in treeplanting all over BC.
+David started learning about forestry in the early 70’s, first in engineering and survey with MacBlo on Vancouver Island, then in treeplanting all over BC.
 He discovered Cortes soon after the ferry service started, and bought a home in the early 80’s, making his living in construction and woodworking.
 “By managing my own land I realized it takes at least a century to grow big trees that produce good wood.”
 David became active in conservation issues.
 Access his articles and podcasts on this website here.

 Rex is a writer, ecologist and co-founder of Greenpeace International.
 His books include Blood of the Land, a history of indigenous American nations, nominated for a Pulitzer Prize; Greenpeace: The Inside Story, a finalist for the Shaughnessy-Cohen Award for Political Writing; and The Jesus Sayings, a finalist for the BC Book Award.
 He lives on Cortes Island and currently posts the “Deep Green” column at the Greenpeace International website.
 Access his articles and podcasts on this website here.